 developments in lighting design, and discuss the future of the lighting

 profession.
 PLDC stands for high quality knowledge transfer and

-Student research for this seminar in 2016 was developed into a paper for the Professional Lighting Designers Conference (PLDC) in Paris November 1–4, 2017.
-For full info on the next PLDC see https://2019.pld-c.com/.
-PLDC 2020 will take place in New York City, time and place tbd.
+Student research for this seminar in 2016 was developed into a paper for the Professional Lighting Designers Conference (PLDC) in Paris November 1–4, 2017 (Macy Brannan and I attended and presented).
+PLDC 2021 will take place in Stockholm, Sweden, in October.
+For full info on the next PLDC see http://2021.pld-c.com/about/.
+I hope we can participate!